Apply for a skip permit

 Getting a permit

 If you're a member of public, you should contact a skip provider of your choice.
-You can find skip providers using our Trusted Trader page.
+You can find skip providers using Trusted Trader.

 If you're a skip company that's been issued with a company ID number, you can submit a permit request using the form on this page.

 If you've not been issued with a company ID, you will need to register your company and supply evidence of your public liability insurance.
 Download and complete the 'Skip company registration form' attached to this page and return it to us.
 We'll contact you to confirm registration.

 The cost for a new permit or extension to a current permit is £14 which is non-refundable.

 Length of permit

 A permit can last for up to a maximum of seven days on an A or B road or 14 days on any other road.

 If a skip is required for a longer period than this, extensions may be permitted at our discretion and an additional fee will be charged.